Hidlden/LethalFuzz/README.md

 - GeneralImprovements: Fixes many bugs and adds many QoL improvements and optional tweaks.
 Very configurable.
 - EladsHUD: Now with anti-aliasing!.
 - LCMaxSoundsFix: Simple mod that increase max number of simultaneous playing sounds, hopefully fixing missing footsteps and other missing sound problems.
-- EmployeeAssignments_Updater_Fix: Disables the broken update checker for EmployeeAssignments.
 - TerminalConflictFix: Narrows down terminal conflicts if more letters match one word than another.
 - ItemClippingFix: Fixes ground/storage clipping & rotation on almost all items.
 - FixPluginTypesSerialization: Fix custom Serializable structs and such not properly getting deserialized by Unity.